-Below is an example to understand how to transfer form data from Asite to an external service called 'Microsoft Sharepoint' via Microsoft Power Automate.
+Below is an example to learn how to transfer form data from Asite to an external service called 'Microsoft SharePoint' via Microsoft Power Automate.
 Similarly, you can transfer form data from Asite to other external services like Box, ProjectWise and so on:

-2. Next, go to the Microsoft Power Automate homepage https://make.powerautomate.com/en-us/ and sign in using your Microsoft credentials.
+2. Go to the Microsoft Power Automate homepage https://make.powerautomate.com/en-us/ and sign in using your Microsoft credentials.

 3. The Microsoft Power Automate homepage will appear.
 Click 'My Flows' from the left menu.